Life is interesting, complex, fun, and beautiful.

 a new model printer of yours.
 I intend for us to become good friends.

-By way of introduction and incentive, we walked into the building past the
+By way of introduction and incentive, we walked into the building past the broken remains of the old printer.

 The new one hasn't missed a beat since !